stanwood/handbook/README.md

 ### Masterclasses

-Please book the time for participating and preparing for Masterclasses on "Internal Workshops".
+Please book the time for participating and preparing for Masterclasses on "_Internal Workshops_".

+### Marketing / Content

+Marketing, writing articles and posts or work on our own website are tracked on "_content_"

+### Onboarding

+If you are a wookie in your first onboarding-weeks, you can book onboarding time on "_onboarding_".

 ### Sales